History of Paris Saint-Germain FC: Domestic cup successes

-Intertoto winners and sixth cup title
+UEFA Intertoto Cup winners

-PSG captain Frédéric Déhu with the 2001 UEFA Intertoto Cup trophy.
+PSG captain Frédéric Déhu lifting the UEFA Intertoto Cup trophy.

-The signings of young French talents Nicolas Anelka, Peter Luccin and Stéphane Dalmat, were destined to take PSG to the top of the league in the 2000–01 season.
-They had a fairly successful start, driven by Laurent Robert and Anelka, but found themselves in trouble as winter arrived.
-Following a 5–1 defeat to Sedan in December, the club sacked Bergeroo.
-Luis Fernandez returned and reshuffled the squad with the arrival of Mauricio Pochettino, Mikel Arteta, Frédéric Déhu and Didier Domi.
-PSG finished ninth, crashed out from both cup competitions, and their only success was a place in the UEFA Intertoto Cup due to the withdrawal of several Spanish clubs.
-Another highlight was their Champions League campaign, particularly the 7–2 win against Rosenborg, which was cut short by La Coruña's comeback.
+In the summer of 2000, Canal+ launched the "PSG Banlieue" project.
+The signings of young French talents Nicolas Anelka, Peter Luccin and Stéphane Dalmat, along with experienced defender Frédéric Déhu, were intended to strengthen PSG's challenge for the 2000–01 season.
+The team made a strong start, led by Laurent Robert and Anelka, but declined in form during the winter period.
+Following a 5–1 defeat to Sedan in December, the club dismissed Philippe Bergeroo.
+Luis Fernandez returned as manager and reshaped the squad with the arrivals of Mauricio Pochettino, Mikel Arteta and Didier Domi.
+PSG finished ninth in the league, exited both domestic cup competitions early, and only secured qualification for the UEFA Intertoto Cup due to withdrawals by several Spanish clubs.
+In Europe, the team recorded a notable 7–2 victory over Rosenborg in the UEFA Champions League group stage, but failed to advance following a late collapse against Deportivo La Coruña.